-As soon as your students are ready, begin working with them in small guided reading groups or engage them in cooperative learning team discussions.
-Students in groups will be able to participate more actively than students participating in a class discussion.
-Cooperative learning teams of four work well for this lesson.

-When using the strategy with small groups, give each student two sticky notes which will give them more opportunities to respond.
-After a student uses both sticky notes, he or she must wait patiently and listen to the others until everyone has used up all sticky notes.
+As soon as your students are ready, begin working wij them in small guided reading groups or engage the cooperative learning team discussions.
+Students in will be able to participate more actively than student participating in a class discussion.
+Cooperat teams of four work well for this lesson more opportunities to after a student uses both sticky notes, he or she must wait until everyone has used up all sticky notes.